hringriin/chordbook/README.md

 #### Extended Version

 If you have `lilypond` installed, you can also type `make lilypond` to compile all lilypond files at once.
-If you type `make extended` you will compile the *normal* chordbook an extended version with all lilypond files and notations and all the stuff I gathered around each song as well.
+If you type `make extended` you will compile the *normal* chordbook **and** an extended version with all lilypond files and notations and all the stuff I gathered around each song as well.

 **Please note that compiling the lilypond files at once may take a very long time.
 You probably want to run that on a beefier computer.**